floss1138/dbDotCad/README.md

 The existing Title data will appear as default.
 Press enter (or right click) to accept each item as displayed or edit if required.

 #### Selecting all blocks
-Selection is for which ever space you are in (Model or Paper).
+Selection is for which ever drawing space (Model or Paper) currently active.
-Most 'real' work is done in Model and this is where the block attributes to be exported to the database will normally reside.
+Most 'real' work is done in Model.
+This is where block attributes to be exported into the database will normally reside.
 `Ctrl + A`, selects All and the command, `attout` performs an attribute export of all selected blocks.
 From model space, (if not in model space the command is `ms`) it is also possible to filter specific blocks our use the quick select command, `qselect`
 From the Object type, select Block Reference.
 Leave 'Apply to:' as Entire drawing.
 Click OK.